The shift from keyword search to a queryless way to get information has arrived.

 Learn more about Google Discover – Questions & Answers

-Following in this article, I have a list of questions that I have answered in these past days as data from Discover was made available in GSC.
+In the next paragraphs of this article, you can find a list of questions that I have been able to answer as data from Discover was made available in GSC.
 I hope you’ll find it useful too.

 How does Discover work from the end-user perspective?

 The suggestions in Discover are entity-based.
-Google groups content that believes relevant using entities in its Knowledge Graph (i.e. “WordLift”, “Andrea Volpini”, “Business” or “Search Engine Optimization“).
+Google groups content that believes relevant using entities in its Knowledge Graph (i.e., “WordLift”, “Andrea Volpini”, “Business” or “Search Engine Optimization”).
 Entities are called topics.
 The content-based user filtering algorithm behind Discover can be configured from a menu in the application (“Customize Discover”) and fine-tuned over time by providing direct feedback on the recommended content in the form of “Yes, I want more of this”, “No, I am not interested”.
-Using Reinforcement Learning (a specific branch of Machine Learning) and Neural Matching (different ways of understanding what the content is about) the algorithm is capable of creating a personalized feed of information from the web.
+Using Reinforcement Learning (a specific branch of Machine Learning) and Neural Matching (different ways of understanding what the content is about), the algorithm can create a personalized feed of information from the web.
 New topics can be followed by clicking on the “+” sign.